Techtonica/curriculum/javascript/javascript-9.md

 ### Things to Remember
 - A callback is just a function that is called when another function is done.
 - We have them because Javascript is asynchronous.
-- Promise is a class of object.
+- A promise is a class of object.
 Think of it as a literal promise.
 Like a task that you promise to finish _later_.
 - It's built into most browsers(all but ie: [Browser Support](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#Browser_compatibility)).
-- It's different than the object return by jQuery's AJAX, but similar.
+- It's different from the object return by jQuery's AJAX but similar.
 - It's the object returned by [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) (like AJAX but built into most browsers)

 ### Guided Practice